camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03c-experession-language.html.md

 ### Use Expression Language as Conditions

-To use conditional sequence flows usually expression language is used.
-Therefore a `conditionExpression` element of a sequence flow has to be used of the type `tFormalExpression`.
+To use conditional sequence flows, expression language is usually used.
+Therefore, a `conditionExpression` element of a sequence flow of the type `tFormalExpression` has to be used.
 The text content of the element is the expression to be evaluated.

 Inside the expression some special variables are available which enable the access of the current context.
 To find more information about the available variables please see the [corresponding section][variables].

-The following example show the usage of expression language as condition of a sequence flow:
+The following example shows the usage of expression language as condition of a sequence flow:

 ```xml
 <sequenceFlow>